Double or Nothing (2023): Preliminary matches

 Next, Jamie Hayter defended the AEW Women's World Championship against Toni Storm.
 Before the match started, Saraya and Ruby Soho attacked Hayter.
 Hayter delivered the Hayterade for a two count.
 Storm then performed the Storm Zero to become the first two-time AEW Women's World Champion.

 After that, The House of Black (Malakai Black, Buddy Matthews, and Brody King, accompanied by Julia Hart) defended the AEW World Trios Championship against The Acclaimed (Anthony Bowens and Max Caster) and Billy Gunn.
 In the closing stages, Matthews delivered a Meteora to Bowens.
 King then performed a cannonball in the corner, but Caster broke up the pin.
 Gunn then delivered the Famouser, but Black immediately performed a Black Mass to Gunn for the win.

 The next match was for the AEW TBS Championship contested between defending champion Jade Cargill (with Leila Grey and "Smart" Mark Sterling) and Taya Valkyrie.
 In the end, Valkyrie delivered a lariat, a Blue Thunder Bomb, and the Road to Valhalla for a two count.
 Cargill then performed a spear and the Jaded for the win.
 Immediately after, Cargill called out any woman to face her.
 This brought out the returning Kris Statlander, who had been out with an injury for the last several months.
-As Cargill attempted the Jaded, Statlander blocked it and performed the Big Bang Theory to become the new champion, ending Cargill's reign at 508 days and making Cargill's record to 60–1.
+As Cargill attempted the Jaded, Statlander blocked it and performed the Big Bang to become the new champion, ending Cargill's reign at 508 days and making Cargill's record to 60–1.

 In the penultimate match and the first of the double main event, MJF defended the AEW World Championship against "Jungle Boy" Jack Perry, Sammy Guevara, and Darby Allin.
 In the opening stages, Perry delivered a rebound lariat, but Allin followed it up with a poisonrana.
 Allin then performed Diamond Dust to MJF for a two count.
 Guevara then hit a superkick and a Spanish Fly for a two count.
 MJF delivered a powerbomb backbreaker for another two count.
 Allin then performed a Scorpion Death Drop, Guevara delivered a Codebreaker, and Perry hit a Killswitch, all to MJF.
 Guevara and Allin then simultaneously performed the Walls of Jericho and the Scorpion Death Lock on MJF and Perry, respectively.
 Guevara then delivered the Ace Crusher and Allin performed the Yoshi Tonic on MJF for a two count.
 MJF then delivered an avalanche powerbomb to Darby for a two count.
 Allin then hit the Last Supper to Perry for a two count.
 Guevara then delivered the GTH to Perry.
 As Guevara attempted the 450° splash, Allin pushed him off the ropes.
 As Allin attempted the Coffin Drop to Perry, MJF put the title belt over Perry's body, causing Allin to fall onto the belt.
 MJF then delivered a headlock takeover to Allin to retain the title.